 - diarrhea, vomiting, nausea, and lack of appetite

-- night sweats - these can be a side effect of a fever caused by infection
+- night sweats, due to a fever caused by infection

 A doctor will take into account a patient's full history when treating swollen lymph nodes.
-If the cause is HIV, antiretrovirals may be prescribed.
+If test results show that the cause is HIV, antiretrovirals may be prescribed.

-When treating swollen lymph nodes, doctors will take into account the person's age, medical history, how sick they are, and how well they tolerate certain medicines.
+When treating swollen lymph nodes, doctors will take into account the person's age, medical history, their current health condition, and how well they tolerate certain medicines.

 The goal of antiretrovirals is to reduce the viral load to undetectable levels, which is below 200 copies / milliliter (ml).